 The Initial Offering Period will be up to nine (9) months from the date of this Offering unless earlier terminated.
 Shares having as an aggregate selling price of \$25,000,000 are being offered pursuant to this Offering Circular.
-Unless earlier terminated, the Initial Offering Period will be up to (9) months from the date hereof unless extended (with appropriate amendments) for periods up to a total of twenty-four months.
+Unless earlier terminated, the Initial Offering Period will be up to three (3) months from the date hereof unless extended (with appropriate amendments) for periods as late as September 26, 2019.
 The Company is offering a minimum of \$1,000,000 up to a maximum of \$25,000,000 of Shares.
 The date that (i) subscriptions for a minimum of \$1,000,000 in Shares have been received and (ii) the Company has closed the initial escrow on the Offering, will mark the end of the Initial Offering Period.
 If a minimum of \$1,000,000 in Shares is not sold during the Initial Offering Period (as it may be extended), investor funds will be promptly returned with no interest paid thereon.
 All interest earned on subscriptions will be paid to the Escrow Agent outlined below, not the individual subscribers.
-Similarly, if the subscription is rejected, in whole or in part within (9) months of the date of this Offering (which is in the sole discretion of the

-Company), the subscription funds or the rejected portion thereof will be returned within 20 days to the subscriber without interest.
+Similarly, if the subscription is rejected, in whole or in part within three (3) months of the date of this Offering (which is in the sole discretion of the Company), the subscription funds or the rejected portion thereof will be returned within 20 days to the subscriber without interest.

-This up to \$25,000,000 Offering being made pursuant to this Offering Circular may be extended (again with appropriate amendments) for additional periods, once the Initial Offering Period is concluded, which in the aggregate will not exceed 24 months from the date of this Offering (defined herein as the "Continuous Offering Period).
+This up to \$25,000,000 Offering being made pursuant to this Offering Circular may be extended (again with appropriate amendments) for additional periods, once the Initial Offering Period is concluded, which in the aggregate will not extend past September 26, 2019 (defined herein as the "Continuous Offering Period).

 The minimum purchase during Initial and Continuous Offering Periods is \$100; additional purchases by existing Shareholders may be made in multiples of \$100.
 Subscriptions for Shares sold during the Initial Offering Period will continue to be escrowed (see "Escrow Account" below in this section) until the \$1,000,000 minimum offering is achieved.
 The Offering is expected to continue during the Continuous Offering Period at the Company's \$10.00 per Share selling price.
-Subject to pertinent securities requirements, the Company expects to update periodically the Offering after its nine (9) month Initial Offering Period -- but no more than 24 months in the aggregate from the date of this Offering -- and continue the Offering if, as expected, the \$25,000,000 maximum offering is not achieved during the Initial Offering Period; in no case will this Offering extend for more than two (2) years from the date of this Offering nor will more than \$25,000,000 be raised by the Company under this current Offering Circular.
+Subject to pertinent securities requirements, the Company expects to update periodically the Offering after its nine (9) month Initial Offering Period -- but no more than 24 months in the aggregate from the date this Offering was originally declared qualified -- and continue the Offering if, as expected, the \$25,000,000 maximum offering is not achieved during the Initial Offering Period; in no case will this Offering extend for more than two (2) years from September 27, 2017, the date this Offering was originally declared qualified nor will more than \$25,000,000 be raised by the Company under this current Offering Circular.